-- 1.8.e.
-Fellows' transplant hepatology experiences must occur at facilities that have interventional radiology facilities in order to provide diagnostic and management procedures on patients with known or suspected liver disease.
-(Core) - 1.8.f.
-Fellows' transplant hepatology experiences must occur at facilities that have a liver transplant program that is a member in good standing of the United Network for Organ Sharing (UNOS), and is affiliated with an ACGME-accredited gastroenterology program.
-(Core) - 1.8.g.
-The program must provide fellows with a patient population representative of both the broad spectrum of clinical disorders and medical conditions managed by subspecialists in this area, and of the community being served by the program.
-(Core) - 1.8.h.
-Programs must perform 20 liver transplantations per year for each approved fellowship position.
-(Core) - 1.8.h.1.
-Programs participating in the optional dual GI/TH pathway must be able to document at least 20 liver transplantations per year for each dual GI/TH fellow in addition to the number of liver transplantations required for the transplant hepatology fellowship program complement.
-(Detail) - 1.9.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)
+- e.
+Fellows' transplant nephrology experiences must occur at facilities that have a kidney transplant program that is a member in good standing of the Organ Procurement and Transplantation Network (OPTN).
+(Core) - f.
+For each approved fellowship position, there must be a minimum of 50 kidney transplantations per year performed within the program.
+(Core) - g.
+The program must provide fellows with a patient population representative both of the broad spectrum of clinical disorders and medical conditions managed by subspecialists in this area, and of the community being served by the program.
+(Core) - 1.9 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - a. access to food while on duty; (Core) - safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)